deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

 ```bash
 deltafi plugin-init -f plugin-config.json
 ```
-## Building and installing your plugin
+## Building and Installing Your Plugin

 DeltaFi has a development CLI command called `cluster` which we will use for this example.